-If you were arrested on drug charges in Pittsburgh, call a criminal defense lawyer who has successfully resolved drug cases for many other clients.
+If you were arrested on drug charges, call a Pittsburgh criminal defense attorney who has successfully resolved drug cases for many other clients.

-A drug crime defense lawyer at Worgul, Sarna & Ness, Criminal Defense Attorneys, is ready to fight these charges and pursue the best possible outcome in your case.
+A drug crime defense attorney at Worgul, Sarna & Ness, Criminal Defense Attorneys, is ready to fight these drug charges and pursue the best possible outcome in your case.

-Why Hire a Drug Crime Defense Lawyer Now
+Why Hire Our Pittsburgh Drug Crime Defense Lawyers

 You deserve strong legal representation.
 Some people are reluctant to hire a criminal justice lawyer right away.